vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 ```

 ### Signed JSON message
-Signed JSON messages are an alternative to using *Open Oracle data sources*, which are best used for off-chain prices.
-Some markets need data other than prices, and for that flexibility Vega also supports arbitrary JSON messages, signed by a Vega key.
+Signed JSON messages are an alternative to using *Open Oracle signed message data sources*, which are best used for off-chain prices that are available using that format.
+Some markets need data other than prices, and some markets need prices that are not available with Open Oracle.
+For that flexibility Vega also supports arbitrary JSON messages, signed by a Vega key.
+Data from these types is only as reliable as the Vega public key that publishes the data, whereas signed message data sources have signed data.
+The advantage is that the format is less rigid than signed messages: any properties can be specified, including strings, booleans or non-price numbers.

 Data from these messages is only as reliable as the Vega public key that publishes the data, thus confirming the reliability of the signer is imperative for the community to consider when voting for, or taking part in a market.